-- received the original notification may adapt the monitoring plan after the first monitoring period.
-14 - 4.
-The results of the monitoring must be made publicly available.
-15 - 5.
+- 4. The results of the monitoring must be made publicly available. - 5.
 Authorizations are renewable for ten-year periods.
-Applications for renewal of an authorization must include, among other items, a report on the results of the monitoring.16
+Applications for renewal of an authorization must include, among other items, a report on the results of the monitoring.

 Rapid Alert System for Food and Feed